Jump to:

 7. Keep it symmetrical

-Most architecture in riads often feature a central focal point with a fountain or tree intersected with tiled paths.
-In this courtyard, symmetry is taken to a higher plane with a breath-taking avenue of palms, edging the pool.
+Most architecture in riads often features a central focal point with a fountain or tree intersected with tiled paths.
+In this courtyard, symmetry is taken to a higher plane with a breath-taking avenue of palms edging the pool.

 8. Add awnings